mrilikecoding/StreamPoseML/README.md

 # This is the main class that does all the work
 db = data_builder.BuildAndFormatDatasetJob()

-# Here you'll specift the path to you annotations and Poser generated sequences
+# Here you'll specift the path to you annotations and StreamPoseML generated sequences
 dataset = db.build_dataset_from_data_files(
     annotations_data_directory=source_annotations_directory,
     sequence_data_directory=sequence_data_directory,